AlejandraRosa/Python_Api_Challenge/WeatherPy/README.md

 ![Lat_vs_wind](https://github.com/AlejandraRosa/Python_Api_Challenge/blob/master/WeatherPy/output_data/wind_latitude.png)

-All cities fall within the 0-25 mpH wind speed with with only one outlier - Nanortalik, Greenland (46.64 mph wind speed).
+All cities fall within the 0-25 mpH wind speed with with only one outlier - Nanortalik, Greenland* (46.64 mph wind speed).
 Similar to Humidity and Cloudiness plots, we don't necesarily see a relationship between Latitude and Wind Speed.

+*"Actual" footage of a cat in Nanortalik, Greenland: https://media1.tenor.com/images/0a4478dc551fca67b997262887f846a0/tenor.gif?itemid=5212706